anthony-kolesov/kts46/doc/source/model.rst

   * If this is other line than distance to following car must be greater than or equal to backward safe distance.
   * Distance to leading car must be biggest.
-  * If distances are equal, than lines are choosen accoring to priority: current, left, right.
+  * If distances are equal, than lines are choosen according to priority: current, left, right.
 Thus overtaking will be done on left line.

 To do